dataideaorg/dataidea-blog/docs/blog/index.md

-# Blog
+# DataIdea Blog

-Welcome to the blog!
-Here you'll find articles about various topics.
+Welcome to the DataIdea Blog!
+Explore insightful articles on data science, AI, machine learning, and emerging technologies.

+Dive into our latest posts below or browse by category to find topics that interest you.